softdevteam/krun-linux-kernel/README.md

 # The Krun Linux Kernel

-This repo houses the customised Linux Kernel for use with the [Krun Benchmarking System](https://github.com/softdevteam/krun).
+This repo houses the customised Linux-4.9.0 Kernel for use with the [Krun Benchmarking System](https://github.com/softdevteam/krun).

 This kernel has additional system calls for low-latency access to several MSRs which Krun uses for benchmarking.
-Although the existing `msr' (and `rmsr') modules provide access to MSRs via device nodes, they introduce too much jitter into measurements.
+Although the existing `msr` (and `rmsr`) modules provide access to MSRs via device nodes, they introduce too much jitter into measurements.